 If you are considering breast reconstruction, please take the opportunity to discuss your wishes with one of our specialist breast reconstruction surgeons.
 The cost of treatment can vary, according to your chosen treatment and individual requirements.

 We’d be delighted if you wanted to arrange a consultation with us.
-Please call the Helpline on 01342 488054 for free and professional advice or submit a contact form here for more information.
+Please call the Private Patient Advisory Team on 01342 488054 for free and professional advice or submit a contact form here for more information.